flexanalytics/flexit-docs/docs/administration.md

 ### HTTPS

 To enable https on the server, you must place both the Private Key and Certificate file on the server under the “[flexit_home]/config/certs” folder.
+* Private Key: the key must be in a PEM file named “privatekey.pem”
+* Certificate: the certificate can be in a file named “certificate.pem” or “certificate.cert”

+[Restart the server](deploy.md#startstop-flexit-server) for changes to take affect.

-The Private Key must be in a PEM file named “privatekey.pem”.
-The Certificate can be in a file named “certificate.pem” or “certificate.cert”.
-You may also need to change the port to 443, see the Server Settings administration section.
-Restart the server for changes to take affect.
+> Note: You may also need to change the port to 443, see the [Server Settings](#server-settings) administration section.

 ### PDF Download